open-watcom/open-watcom-v2/README.md

     contrib
       - Third party source code which is not integral part of Open Watcom.
         This directory contains especially several DOS extenders.

-    build\bin
-      - This is where all build tools created during phase one are placed.

     rel
       - This is default location where the software we actually ship gets